theref/Adversarial-Talk/notes.md

 # Create adversarial examples
+- 2 techniques, one imperceptible and one is not

 - FGS, small perturbation in the direction of gradient (up the hill)
 - PGD, like FGS but iterative, each move is projected onto allowed set of perturbations